 What is it & how are they different from a regular auto-focus or kit lens?

-A Manual Focus lens is a lens that requires you to turn it’s focusing ring & aperture manually with your hand to focus on a subject.
+A Manual Focus lens is a lens that requires you to manually focus and change its aperture to focus on a subject & take pictures.
 Although, an Auto-Focus lens can also be used in manual focus mode, but they employ a focusing-by-wire mechanism which isn't as precise as it is on a Manual Focus or Rangefinder Lens.
 Here at Mystic Focus, we are explicitly always referring to a completely Manual Focus lens which has no auto-focusing capabilities built-in.

 A Rangefinder lens is a manual focus lens, though mostly attributed to the Leica M system.
 All manual focus lenses has its focusing range (minimum focusing distance to infinity) & aperture range (widest to smallest) engraved on the barrel of the lens body, which helps the photographer to apply zone focussing techniques without having to completely rely on the viewfinder.
 Besides, when used on a rangefinder lens is used on a rangefinder camera (like on an old Leica film or a modern Leica digital camera), these lenses can achieve accurate focusing by superimposing two out-of-focus images of your subject.
 Thanks to its rangefinder coupling with the small wheel that you see on a Leica M camera's upper center of the bayonet lens mount this technique allows the use of an optical viewfinder as opposed to an electronic one.